Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 DURING THE WIND

-Nectaries reduce the release of nectar most of all in fireweed and raspberries.
+Nectaries reduce nectar production most in fireweed and raspberries.

-With a hot wind, nectar is not released at all, and the bees stop their flights.
+When the wind is hot, no nectar is released at all, and the bees stop their flights.

-If such weather drags on for a long time, honey subsequently turns out to be less fragrant and not very tasty, and the "harvest" is small.
+If such weather drags on for a long time, the honey subsequently turns out to be less aromatic and not very tasty, and the “harvest” is small.

 ON A SUNNY DAY

-On a sunny day, when sunlight is maximum, nectar is plentifully released in all honey plants: in borage and raspberries, in meadow clover and in fireweed flowers.
-In clear sunny weather, sugar is actively formed in all plants, and nectar is abundantly secreted by honey plants.
+On a sunny day, when sunlight is at its maximum, nectar is abundantly released in all honey-bearing plants: cucumber and raspberries, meadow clover and fireweed flowers.
+In clear sunny weather, all plants actively produce sugar, and nectar is abundantly released in honey-bearing plants.

-The wind also adversely affects the release of nectar, and if it blows even in hot weather, then no nectar is released at all.
+The wind also adversely affects the release of nectar, and if it blows in hot weather, then the nectar is not released at all.

-This summer was favorable for honey collection, the bees processed a lot of nectar into fragrant and tasty honey.
+This summer was favorable for honey harvest; the bees processed a lot of nectar into aromatic and tasty honey.

-We have flower honey, and its properties are similar to meadow, fireweed and clover.
+Our honey is flower honey, but its properties are similar to meadow honey, fireweed and clover honey.
 It is golden yellow, very fragrant and excellent in taste.

 Conclusion

-Studying theoretical data, conducting observations, comparisons and analyzing the results obtained on this issue: Do the color, aroma and taste of honey depend on melliferous plants and weather conditions?
+Studying theoretical data, making observations, comparisons and analyzing the results obtained on this problem: Do the color, aroma and taste of honey depend on honey plants and weather conditions?
 I came to a conclusion:

 The aroma, color and taste of honey directly depend on what plants grow in our apiary.

-Many flowering plants grow on the territory of our apiary, but not all of them are melliferous, and bees are "well versed" in this, visiting those plants whose flowers are rich in nectar.
+On the territory of our apiary there are many flowering plants, but not all of them are honey-bearing, and bees are “well versed” in this, visiting those plants whose flowers are rich in nectar.

-In addition, the bees are distinguished by the "permanence" of visiting the flowers of one particular plant species.
-In our apiary, these are fireweed, borage, clover and raspberries.
+In addition, bees are distinguished by their “consistency” in visiting the flowers of one particular plant species.
+In our apiary these are fireweed, borage, clover and raspberries.

-The resulting honey is similar in its properties to meadow, fireweed and clover.
+The resulting honey is similar in properties to meadow, fireweed and clover honey.
 It is golden yellow, very fragrant and excellent in taste.

 Weather conditions also affect the color, aroma and taste of honey.

-The same honey plants under different weather conditions produce different amounts of nectar, which the bees then process into honey.
+The same honey plants, under different weather conditions, secrete different amounts of nectar, which bees then process into honey.

-The good quality of honey is affected by calm, warm and moderately humid weather.
+The good quality of honey is influenced by windless, warm and moderately humid conditions.

-weather, which then gives way to light rain.
+weather that then gives way to light rains.

-And tasty and fragrant honey will turn out if there is no excess moisture in the nectar and a sufficient content of fructose, glucose and aromatic substances.
+And tasty and aromatic honey will be obtained if the nectar does not contain excess moisture and has a sufficient content of fructose, glucose and aromatic substances.

-There are very few aromatic and mineral substances, as well as various acids in honey, but the taste and aroma of honey depend on their presence.
+Honey contains very few aromatic and mineral substances, as well as various acids, but the taste and aroma of honey depend on their presence.

-Their presence can only be determined by chemical reactions.
+Their presence can only be determined using chemical reactions.

-Under spring conditions, the intervals between the flowering of various plants remain almost constant... taste, from which tickles in the throat, and pleasant aroma.
-355. Which percentage of glucose contain lime and buckwheat honey ...
+In spring conditions, the intervals between the flowering of different plants remain almost constant... taste, from which has a sore throat, and pleasant aroma.
+355. Which the percentage of glucose contains linden and buckwheat honey ...

 • Semyon Veniaminovich Volovnik Our familiar strangers